DI Partner Retreat - KENYA

 Until a month ago, all interactions have been via Zoom and WhatsApp.
 DI is immensely grateful for these platforms, because this ministry could not have happened otherwise.
 However, there’s nothing like meeting face-to-face; so we planned toward that end.

-The photos displayed in this blog were taken during the long-anticipated DI Partner Retreat in Kenya, which happened just just two weeks ago.
-From 18-26 October, seven Ministry Partners with their spouses from six countries and six members of the DI Board and Staff from the U.S. gathered at Brackenhurst Conference and Retreat Center, located an hour from Nairobi.
+The photos displayed in this blog were taken during the long-anticipated DI Partner Retreat in Kenya.
+From 18-24 October, seven Ministry Partners with their spouses from six countries and six members of the DI Board and Staff from the U.S. gathered at Brackenhurst Conference and Retreat Center, located an hour from Nairobi.
 There were a lot of moving parts, but everything came together perfectly and the experience exceeded my expectations.

 Friends are friends forever when the Lord is Lord of them